 Although many universities are located in the state's most populous areas, students can find educational opportunities throughout Arkansas.
 U.S. News & World Report ranks Fayetteville, which is home to the University of Arkansas' main campus, as one of the best places to live in the United States.

 Even students who do not reside in Arkansas can earn a quality education from online computer science programs in Arkansas.
 Online programs are as rigorous as their on-campus counterparts, but they allow schedule flexibility by not requiring on-campus class attendance.

 Students can attend traditional, on-campus programs or online computer science programs in Arkansas.
 On-campus programs allow in-person interactions with professors and peers and provide structure through regularly scheduled classes.
 The state offers a number of respected on-campus computer science programs, such as the University of Arkansas' program.

-Students who need flexibility to balance professional or personal commitments with academics may consider pursuing a computer science degree online.
-Online programs save time and money spent commuting or living near campus, and because online classes are often taught by the same professors as on-campus students, distance learners receive the same rigorous education.
-Professors are available for video chats and emails, and online students receive support from dedicated advisors.
+Students who need flexibility to balance professional or personal commitments with academics should consider pursuing a computer science degree online.
+Online programs save students time and money spent commuting or living near campus.
+Since online classes are often taught by the same professors as on-campus classes, distance learners receive the same rigorous education as traditional students.
+Professors are available for video chats and emails, and online students also receive support from dedicated advisors.

 The best computer science schools in Arkansas are accredited.
 Accreditation ensures programs meet set educational standards.
-The two main types of accreditation in the U.S. are regional and national.
-Regional accreditation is the oldest and the most prestigious.
-National accreditation is typically reserved for vocational programs.
+The two main types of accreditation in the U.S. are regional and national; regional accreditation is the oldest and the most prestigious, while national accreditation is typically reserved for vocational programs.
 Students pursuing a computer science degree in Arkansas should also look for field-specific accreditation from the Computing Accreditation Commission.

 Types of Computer Science Degrees